 What is the Human Circulatory System?
 The main organ of the circulatory system is the Human Heart.
 The other main parts of the circulatory system include the Arteries, Arterioles, Capillaries, Venules, Veins and Blood.
 The lungs also play a major part in the pulmonary circulation system.

-The Functions of the Circulatory System
+Functions of the circulatory system

 The function of a humans circulatory system is to transport blood around the body.
 The blood itself also carries numerous other substances which the body requires to function.